LambdaHack/LambdaHack/PLAYING.md

 and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.

 Below are the default keys for major commands.
-Those of them that take hero time are marked with a star.

                key       command
                ESC       cancel action or bring up the Main Menu RET       accept choice
-               <         ascend a level*
+               <         ascend a level
-               >         descend a level*
+               >         descend a level
                ?         display help
                I         display inventory
-               P         play back last keys 100 times c         close a door*
+               P         play back last keys 100 times c         close a door
-               d         drop an object*
+               d         drop an object
-               g         get an object*
+               g         get an object
-               o         open a door*
+               o         open a door
                p         play back last keys
-               q         quaff a potion*
+               q         quaff a potion
-               r         read a scroll*
+               r         read a scroll
-               t         throw a dart*
+               t         throw a dart
-               z         zap a wand*
+               z         zap a wand
                CTRL-p    play back last keys 1000 times

 To make a ranged attack, you need to set your target first, using targeting mode ('*' and '/' keys).
 The target, for the few commands that require any, is indicated by the targeting cursor.
-To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is displayed on a different level than the party leader).
 The targeting commands and all the less used commands are listed below.
-None of them takes hero time.

                key       command
                TAB       cycle among party members on the level